GxM20/FinTech_Case_Study/README.md

 ## Product Spotlight

-One of Chime's most unique products is its [Credit Builder Card](https://www.chime.com/apply-credit-gb/?keyword=chime%20credit%20card&ad=g_72620220415_cb-dd&gad_source=1&gclid=Cj0KCQiA7OqrBhD9ARIsAK3UXh1OusVQPMrVrZxlN_LjIKUQDbcZGyfefIirZh-2YWx-UwmQ9S-hkRoaAk4hEALw_wcB).
-This is not your average credit card, in some ways it closer resembles a debit card.
-Heres how it works:
+One of Chime's most unique products is its [credit builder card](https://www.chime.com/apply-credit-gb/?keyword=chime%20credit%20card&ad=g_72620220415_cb-dd&gad_source=1&gclid=Cj0KCQiA7OqrBhD9ARIsAK3UXh1OusVQPMrVrZxlN_LjIKUQDbcZGyfefIirZh-2YWx-UwmQ9S-hkRoaAk4hEALw_wcB).
+This is not like other credit card, heres how it works:

 1. Customers make a deposit greater than $200 in their checking account and can then apply for a credit builder card.
 2. Chime does not run a credit report and has no minimum score for approval.